-Learners who wish to take the full diploma should normally have achieved grades in the region of 5Bs at IGCSE.
+Learners who wish to take the full diploma should normally have achieved 3Bs and 3Cs at IGCSE, including English, Mathematics and Science.
+There is some flexibility depending on course choice, additionally there are some subject specific requirements.
 Learners who have not taken IGCSE should achieve similar grades in the programme they have followed.

-The IB is recognised as a rigorous gualification highly regarded by universities around the world.
+The IB is recognised as a rigorous qualification highly regarded by universities around the world.